Ford Aims to Cut Global Workforce Roughly 10% -- Update

 "Reducing costs and becoming as lean and efficient as possible also remain part of that work.
 We have not announced any new people efficiency actions, nor do we comment on speculation," the company said.

-Ford has 200,000 employees globally, half of which work in North America.
-Deep cuts in the U.S. could trigger a political backlash at the White House, as President Donald Trump has repeatedly pointed to auto makers like Ford as examples of companies adding U.S. jobs.
+Deep job cuts in the U.S. could trigger a political backlash at the White House, as President Donald Trump has repeatedly pointed to auto makers like Ford as examples of companies adding U.S. jobs.

 Continue Reading Below